Michael Harris II Player Props: Braves vs. Twins

-Michael Harris II -- with a slugging percentage of .632 in his past 10 games, including one home run -- will be in action for the Atlanta Braves against the Minnesota Twins, with Joe Ryan on the hill, on June 27 at 7:20 PM ET.
+Michael Harris II -- with a slugging percentage of .711 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves versus the Minnesota Twins, with Kenta Maeda on the mound, on June 28 at 12:20 PM ET.

-He reached base in all three of his plate appearances (3-for-3 with a double) in his last appearance against the Twins.
+In his last game, he notched a home run while going 1-for-4 against the Twins.

 Michael Harris II Game Info & Props vs. the Twins